padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 ## 9. Login to PadoGrid

 You can use the PadoGrid pod as a client to the Hazelcast cluster.
-There are two (2) ways to login to the PadoGrid pod.
+This section describes different ways to login to the PadoGrid pod.

 ### 9.1.
 HTTPS - Ingress